pivotal-cf/docs-pks/manage-cluster-permissions.hbs.md

 ## <a id='obtain-cluster-access'></a> Obtain Cluster Access as a User

-To obtain access to a Tanzu Kubernetes Grid Integrated Edition-provisioned cluster, the end user must do the following:
+To obtain access to a {{  vars.product }}-provisioned cluster, the end user must do the following:

 1. Fetch the kubeconfig file by running one of the following command:
     * If you want to validate the TKGI API certificate with SSL, run the following command: